react-backoffice/backoffice/README.md

 ## Purpose

 The purpose of Backoffice is to provide an easier to use framework to generate applications that are mainly designed for working with data.
+For example for CRUD-APIs.

 If you have a list of data and you want to be able to update and delete entries in the list as well as create new ones (CRUD) Backoffice helps you to build an application in "no time".